sebastiangreger/kirby3-commentions/README.md

 In order to add everything at once, add helper `<?php commentions(); ?>` to the according templates in `site/templates` - a shorthand for the three helpers described in alternative B:

-This is your one-stop-shop, and it should sit rather nicely at the bottom of your content.
-But it might be too limited for your needs, hence there is Option B...
+This is your one-stop-shop, and it should sit rather nicely at the bottom of your content (in the Starterkit theme, add it before the `</article>` tag in `site/templates/note.php` for best results).

 If you would like to use basic CSS styles for these prefabricated HTML snippets (a minimalistic design suitable for the Kirby 3 Starterkit), add `<?php commentions('css'); ?>` to your HTML &lt;head&gt; area (e.g. in `snippets/header.php` in the Starterkit); you can place it rather flexibly, either with other CSS links or at the very end just before the &lt;</head>&gt; tag: